-- Careful planning, taking account of different needs, which ensures that all children are able to make progress - Making sure that the class teacher takes full responsibility and is held to account for all children's learning and progress - Using a wide variety of teaching approaches, including guiding learning through modelling, using interactive resources and technology, collaborative learning activities and immersive experiences ('hooks') - Providing a stimulating, rich and interactive classroom environment - Using regular, clear and rigorous assessments that help teachers to track pupils' progress and identify gaps in their understanding: our Feedback Policy makes sure that children know how to improve and move their learning on - Providing additional adult support from well-trained and well supervised support staff.

-• Making available specialist equipment and digital technology to support access and participation in learning
+- Careful planning, taking account of different needs, which ensures that all children are able to make progress - Making sure that the class teacher takes full responsibility and is held to account for all children's learning and progress - Using a wide variety of teaching approaches, including guiding learning through modelling, using interactive resources and technology, collaborative learning activities and immersive experiences ('hooks').
+These are referred to in school as 'Adaptive Teaching' strategies and a poster featuring some effective methods is on display in each classroom in the school. - Providing a stimulating, rich and interactive classroom environment - Using regular, clear and rigorous assessments that help teachers to track pupils' progress and identify gaps in their understanding: our Feedback Policy makes sure that children know how to improve and move their learning on - Providing additional adult support from well-trained and well supervised support staff. - Making available specialist equipment and digital technology to support access and participation in learning